swathi-vennela/invertedIndex/README.md

 # Inverted Index
 This is an implementation of inverted index, which maps the words extracted from a set of documents, to the documents in which they are present.

 I've taken a set of documents, extracted words present in them, and then mapped each word with "posting lists" (list of documents in which the word occurs).
-For each word, I've also stored the number of documents in which it occurs, and the number of times it occurs in each document.
+For each word, I've stored the number of documents in which it occurs, and the number of times it occurs in each document.

 ## Datastructures chosen for implementation